marijnmarijntje/Programmeerproject/PROCESS.md

 ### Day 12 (24-01-2017)
 [Example donutchart](http://www.adeveloperdiary.com/d3-js/create-3d-donut-chart-using-d3-js/)
 I finished the donutchart(slices are lighting up when you hover hover and also the specific text in the legend will get bold while hover over.)
 The table is interactive with the map.
-For tomorrow I want to make the table interactive with the other two visualisations.
+For tomorrow I want to make the table interactive with the other two visualizations.

 ### Day 13 (25-01-2017)
 Finished the last interactive component (table is interactive with click funtion and updates the donutchart and the linegraph).